auth0/Lock.Android/README.md

     <!--Auth0 Lock Passwordless End-->
 ```

-When a user authenticates successfully, LockPasswordlessActivity will send an Action using LocalBroadcaster manager and then finish itself (by calling finish()).
+Just like LockActivity, when a user authenticates successfully, LockPasswordlessActivity will send an Action using LocalBroadcaster manager and then finish itself (by calling finish()).
 The activity that is interested in receiving this Action (In this case the one that will show Lock) needs to register a listener in the LocalBroadcastManager:

 ```java
 // This activity will show Lock